 Does the state pension change the maths?

 Yes, materially.
 The full new State Pension at 2025-26 rates is roughly £11,973 a year, almost equal to the after-housing poverty line for a single adult.
-For someone retiring before state pension age, the portfolio only needs to fully fund the gap years to 67, then top up the difference for life.
-That makes PovertyFIRE more achievable than a naive Rule of 25 suggests, provided you trust the state pension will still exist in roughly today's form by the time you reach pension age.
+The portfolio only needs to fully fund the gap years to 67, then top up the difference for life.
+That assumes the state pension still exists in roughly today's form when you get there.

 What is the difference between PovertyFIRE and just being poor?